syncscale/validator.syncscale.com.github.io/README.md

 ## Are there any interesting features?

-No. But it has both a light and dark color scheme.
+It has both a light and dark color scheme and a little typing animation (if those even count as features).

 ## Does it work on all browsers?